Theory of Critical Phenomena with Long-Range Temporal Interaction: Summary

 In the three regions, the generalized $[\mathfrak{d}'_t]$ varies from $[\mathfrak{d}_t]$, Eq.~\eqref{dscr}, to $0$ as $d$ changes from $d_c$ to $d\ge4$.
 This indicates that the effect of the memory diminishes as $d$ increases and vanishes finally in $d=4$ and all $d>4$.
 In other words, in $4>d>d_c$, the correction to dimensions is to gradually release in each spatial dimension a corresponding part of the temporal dimensions that have been transferred to the spatial ones at $d_c$.
 Correspondingly, the effective dimension $d_{\rm eff}$ linearly increases from $5-1/\theta$ in $d_c$, Eq.~\eqref{deffut0}, to $2+d/2$ in every $4>d>d_c$, Eq.~\eqref{deffus0}. and finally to exactly $4$ in all $d\ge 4$, Eq.~\eqref{deffua0}, continuously, since the contribution of the temporal dimension to the effective dimension continuously decreases from $d_{\rm eff}-d=-1+1/\theta$ in $d=d_c$ to $2-d/2$ in every $4>d>d_c$ and finally vanishes in all $d\ge 4$.

 The above feature in $d>d_c$ distinguishes the long-range temporal interaction systems from their spatial counterparts.
 On the one hand, whereas in $d>4$ there exists two regions divided by the relevance of the decaying exponent $\sigma$ in the spatial case, there is only one region governed by the usual mean-field theory including the dynamics in the temporal case.
 On the other hand, while there exists only one region for all $d>d_c$ in the spatial case, there are two regions separated by $d=4$ in the temporal case.
 More importantly, there is a qualitative difference between them in the long-range interaction dominated region.
 Whereas the critical exponents of the entre region in $d>d_c$ are determined by $\sigma$ for the spatial case, those of the region in $4>d>d_c$ are determined by $d$ rather than $\theta$ for the temporal case.
 Note that in systems with long-range spatial interactions, combined exponents such as $\beta/\nu$, $\gamma/\nu$ and even $\eta$ itself measured from FSS also depend only on $d$~\cite{Zenged}, however, individual exponents such as $\nu$ and $z$ rely on $\sigma$.
+These differences of the critical exponents of the two cases are a reflection of their different effective spatial dimensions $d_{\rm eff}$, which is the dimension of the space to which fluctuations are confined.
+Accordingly, whereas the long-range spatial interaction systems have $d_{\rm eff}=2\sigma$, which is $\sigma$-dependent and thus leads to $\sigma$-dependent exponents, the long-range temporal interaction systems in $d>d_c$ give rise to a $\theta$ independent $d_{\rm eff}$, which then results in the $d$-dependence instead of the $\theta$-dependence exponents.
+This stems from a subtle balance between the spatiotemporal exchange due to $\mathfrak{d}'_t$ and the spatiotemporal confinement due to $u$ corrections above $d_c$.